Are bush hog blade bolts reverse thread? Bush Hog Blade Bolt Installation: Are Reverse Threads Involved?

 Still not sure?
 Easy fix.
 Grab yourself a regular nut and see if it threads onto the bolt smoothly.
 If it does, bingo – regular threads.
 If it’s a struggle or won’t go on at all, you might have a sneaky reverse thread situation on your hands.

 Oh, and one last thing – always make sure that bolt’s snug as a bug before you fire up that mower.
 Safety first, folks.
 And hey, don’t forget to torque it down just right.
-We don’t want any flying blades ruining your lawn day, now do we?
+We don’t want any flyng blades ruining your lawn day, now do we?